johannesulf/TabCorr/README.md

 ### To-do list

-* ~~Currently, TabCorr only works for autocorrelation functions.
-It should be straightforward to also include cross-correlation functions, particularly ``delta_sigma``.~~ Now implemented!
 * TabCorr works for HOD and dHOD models.
 Support for SHAM models should be easy to implement.
-* ~~Add a function that checks that the model and the tabulated halo catalog are compatible.~~ Now done on the fly!
-* The phase-space distributions are hard-coded in right now.
-Specifically, satellites use ``NFWPhaseSpace``.
-It should be straightforward to include arbitrary phase-space models for centrals and satellites.
-* Add option to project the halo catalog onto the x, y and z-axis to increase precision.

 ---